AlexEne/AlexEne.github.io/_posts/2018-09-09-Learning-rust.md

 Hawktracer is a lightweight intrusive profiler developed by my coleague at Amazon that was open-sourced a while ago [https://github.com/amzn/hawktracer](https://github.com/amzn/hawktracer).
 While working on my game I had some performance issues that were not easy to diagnose using a sampling profiler and since the original hawktracer project offers a C-API, I have started this crate in order to make rust integration more pleasant.
 It has no runtime overhead if you disable profiling since everything is macro-based and if you disable it you don't get any code generated.

 I learned a lot about macros, binding generation, cmake crate.
 Currently I am still working on this in order to get it at an acceptable quality to be an actual crate.

-You can find more info on how to integrate it on the above github page, and I encourage you to send feedback.
+You can find more info on how to integrate it on the above github page, and I encourage you to send feedback and suggest improvements.

 ![rust-hawktracer](/images/rust-hawktracer.png)